choux130/myblog/writing.md

 ---

 ### Overview
-This page include some R markdown syntax that I used a lot for writing new posts and pages of [my website]({{site.baseurl}}).
-Even though Jekyll only support Markdown not R Markdown, I still can use [knitr-jekyll](https://github.com/yihui/knitr-jekyll) created by Yihui to convert my `.Rmd` file to `.md` file and then work well on Jekyll website.
-And, in jekyll I chose kramdown as my converter to convert `.md` files to `.html` files.
+This page include some R markdown syntax that I used a lot for writing new posts and pages this website.
+Even though [Jekyll](https://jekyllrb.com) only support Markdown not R Markdown, I still can use [knitr-jekyll](https://github.com/yihui/knitr-jekyll) created by [Yihui](https://github.com/yihui) to convert my `.Rmd` file to `.md` file and then work well on Jekyll website.
+And, in Jekyll I chose kramdown as my converter to convert `.md` files to `.html` files.
 Because of a series of converting process, whenever I have errors on generating my posts or pages I will check the syntax not only from [R Markdown](http://rmarkdown.rstudio.com) but also from [Markdown](https://daringfireball.net/projects/markdown/), [kramdown](https://kramdown.gettalong.org) and [HTML](http://www.w3schools.com/html/default.asp).

 ***